Exploring the stellar streams and satellites around the giant low surface brightness galaxy Malin 1: Observed substructures in the Malin 1 system

 \section{Observed substructures in the Malin~1 system}

-This section offers a summary of the features identified in the optical image of Malin~1 \citep{Galaz2015}.
+This section presents a summary of the features identified in the optical image of Malin~1 \citep{Galaz2015}.
 The environment of Malin~1, observed in the $g$ and $r$ bands with the $6.5$ m \textit{Magellan/Clay} telescope, is shown in Fig.~\ref{Fig:Malin1EnvironmentIn}, and the listed substructures are indicated by arrows that follow the same numbering.
 The essential characteristics are listed in Table \ref{table:M1PhysicalProperties}.
-Among the standout features of Malin~1, the following are noteworthy:
+Among the relevant properties of the Malin~1 system, the following are noteworthy: